Meadows' RBI single in 10th lifts Tampa Bay past Braves 7-6 - WHIZ News

 ATLANTA (AP) — Austin Meadows and the Tampa Bay Rays keep finding ways to rally for wins.

-Meadows hit a single in the 10th inning to score Brett Phillips from second base with the tiebreaking run, and the Rays beat the Atlanta Braves 7-6 on Friday night.
+Meadows singled in the 10th inning to score Brett Phillips from second base with the tiebreaking run, and the Rays beat the Atlanta Braves 7-6 on Friday night.

 After trailing 6-4, the Rays pulled even in the eighth.
-Meadows, an Atlanta native, had a run-scoring single in the two-run rally.
+Meadows, an Atlanta native, had an RBI single during the two-run rally.

 “That’s just kind of the Rays’ way,” Meadows said.
 “We never quit and we’re never down.”